 With more time, I'd suggest heading over to Kangaroo Island for several days.
 Some of the coastline is very remote and windswept and quite beautiful.

 All great suggestions to date.
 If you want a slower pace try Lake Bonney in Barmera.
 2 hours west (towards Renmark).
 The lake and surrounds are great for all water sports or just lazing on the beach by the lake.
 Go on to Berri, Loxton, Paringa and Renmark.
 If you like hiking there are lots of trails in and around Loch Luna (near Barmera).
-When you get to Barmera try the local vanilla slice from Barmera Bakery - it is a real sweet treat. almost 6 years ago
+When you get to Barmera try the local vanilla slice from Barmera Bakery - it is a real sweet treat. about 6 years ago